unicurses/unicurses/README.md

-UNICURSES v1.2
-(C) 2010 by Michael Kamensky (Agetian)
-Released as Free Software under the terms of General Public License (GPL) v3
+UNICURSES v1.2 (C) 2010 by Michael Kamensky (Agetian)  return Released as Free Software under the terms of General Public License (GPL) v3

 Unicurses
 =========
 Unified Curses Wrapper for Python on Windows, Linux, and Mac OS X

 What is UniCurses?
 ------------------
 UniCurses is a Python module that is aimed at providing the Curses functionality on all operating systems (MS Windows, Linux, and Mac OS X) using a unified set of commands that are syntactically close to the native C++ Curses functions.
 UniCurses strives to be as platform-independent as possible, not only by working on all operating systems (as opposed to the original `curses` module which does not work on Microsoft Windows) but also by ensuring compatibility both with the older (v2.x) and the newer (v3.x) versions of Python.
 UniCurses is compatible with any Python distribution starting with version 2.6.1, including the newly released v2.7 and all the versions released so far in the Python 3 line, including v3.0.x and v3.1.x.

 IMPORTANT: On Microsoft Windows, UniCurses operates by wrapping a curses library known as `Public Domain Curses`, or PDCurses.
 In order to make UniCurses work on Microsoft Windows, you need download a PDCurses binary from its official website (see the link below) # you need version 3.4 or newer - and put it in the same folder as the UniCurses wrapper itself (unicurses.py).
 The dynamic link library for PDCurses is called `pdcurses.dll`.
 UniCurses is compatible with all flavors of PDCurses downloadable from the official website, including:
-The standard terminal PDCurses (pdc34dll.zip)
+- The standard terminal PDCurses (pdc34dll.zip)
-The PDCurses with Unicode support (pdc34dllw.zip)
+- The PDCurses with Unicode support (pdc34dllw.zip)
-The PDCurses with Unicode/UTF-8 support (pdc34dllu.zip)
+- The PDCurses with Unicode/UTF-8 support (pdc34dllu.zip)
-The SDL PDCurses running in a fake terminal (pdc34dlls.zip) If you're not sure which version to download, download either the standard one or the SDL one, depending on whether you want your applications to run in a real Windows terminal window or in an emulated fake SDL window.
+- The SDL PDCurses running in a fake terminal (pdc34dlls.zip) If you're not sure which version to download, download either the standard one or the SDL one, depending on whether you want your applications to run in a real Windows terminal window or in an emulated fake SDL window.
 Public Domain Curses can be downloaded from here: http://pdcurses.sourceforge.net